csinva/imodels/readme.md

 The demos are contained in 3 main [notebooks](notebooks), following this cheat-sheet:![cheat_sheet](docs/cheat_sheet.png)

 1. [model_based.ipynb](notebooks/1_model_based.ipynb) - how to use different interpretable models and examples with the **imodels** package
+    - see an example of using this package for deriving a clinical decision rule in [this nb](https://github.com/csinva/iai-clinical-decision-rule/blob/master/notebooks/04_fit_interpretable_models.ipynb)
 2. [posthoc.ipynb](notebooks/2_posthoc.ipynb) - different simple analyses to interpret a trained model
 3. [uncertainty.ipynb](notebooks/3_uncertainty.ipynb) - code to get uncertainty estimates for a model